QuantEcon/lecture-source-py/source/rst/python_by_example.rst

 As stated above, NumPy is a Python *package*.

-Packages are used by developers to organize a code library.
+Packages are used by developers to organize code they wish to share.

 In fact, a package is just a directory containing